Young aviation engineers will receive maintenance training from Airbus thanks to a partnership the company has with the GMR Group.

-The four-year programme will include of two years of classroom instruction, two years of training in maintenance, repair, and overhaul (MRO), and two years of training in aircraft type.
+The four-year program will include of two years of classroom instruction, two years of training in maintenance, repair, and overhaul (MRO), and two years of training in aircraft type.
 In addition to providing training to GMR instructors, the aviation major will also supply the required software and courseware for technical training materials.

 “The relationship with GMR signifies a substantial expansion of MRO capabilities in India that are necessary to satisfy the great future demand for such services from the local aviation industry.”